tgra/Linked-Art-Exhibition-Browser/README.md

     "lint": "next lint"
   },`

-## To run app
+## Run the Linked Art Exhibition Browser web app

-### Start app in development mode
+### Development mode
+View the web site locally in development mode.
+In the root directory:
 `npm run dev`

+### Production mode
-### Start app in production mode and create static HTML file in the out directory
-`npm run build`
+Create a static HTML version in the /app/out directory `npm run build`

-### View static HTML site
+####  View static HTML site
+To view the static HTML pages created in the `out` directory,

+- create a directory at the same level as the `browser-app` directory that has the same name as the `basePath` dir defined in next.config.js e.g. `Linked-Art-Exhibition-Browser-MoMA`
+- copy all files from the `out` directory into this new directory
+- cd to the directory above the `browser-app` directory
-cd into `out` directory and enter `http-server` to start http server in the static HTML file directory
+- enter `http-server` to start the local http server
+- navigate to the localhost URL provided